TerryOShea/bloxy/README.md

 first and the level resets.
 Some levels feature bridges (de/activated by buttons the block must hit) and/or fragile tiles (which the block can only roll across-- if the block is upright, the tile breaks and the block falls into oblivion).

-### Technologies and Libraries
-Bloxy is built in plain JavaScript with the Three.js library for three-dimensional rendering and Webpack for bundling.

 ### Implementation Details
 The game is built using four classes: `Block`, `Tile`, `Board` (made up of tiles),